marc0ni/GoalPost/README.md

 # GoalPost -- Core Data and UI Extensions

-A goal-setting app coded under instruction from the Udemy online course, <i>iOS 11 & Swift 4: From Beginning to Paid Professional<i>.
+A goal-setting app coded under instruction from the Udemy online course, <i>iOS 11 & Swift 4: From Beginning to Paid Professional</i>.
 The main focus of this project was Core Data.
 But it also included three UI extensions which were built to bring Navigation Controller transitioning triggered by keyboard-bound buttons.
 These extensions were:

 1. UIViewControllerExt -- includes these functions:
   a. presentDetail() -- Pushes the detail view of the current viewcontroller.